jamieguinan/cti/README.md

 ### Some notes about the code

 Many of the built-in template modules are incomplete, or just empty skeletons.
-For example `HTTPClient.c` seemed like a good idea one day, but I was lazy and ended up just calling `wget` (and then later importing `serf_get.c`).
-And `NVidiaCUDA.c`, yeah, never did anything with that.
+For example `HTTPClient.c` seemed like a good idea one day, but I ended up just calling `wget` (and then later importing `serf_get.c`).

 There are a few C files that aren't part of CTI, which I wrote for testing, and may or may not have compiled in a long time, but I keep them in the project for possible future reference.
 I moved some of them into the `basement/` subfolder.